AlexSafatli/AlexSafatli.github.io/projects.md

 ## Hobby Projects

 This is a selection of projects I have touched.
-A more comphrensive list is at my [GitHub](http://github.com/AlexSafatli?tab=repositories).
+Visit my [GitHub](http://github.com/AlexSafatli?tab=repositories) for a comprehensive list.

 ### Low-Level

-  - [os](https://github.com/AlexSafatli/os): An x86 32-bit operating system used to explore concepts of operating systems and system architecture. *C, Assembly*.
+  - [os](https://github.com/AlexSafatli/os): An x86 32-bit operating system used to explore concepts of OS and architecture. *C, Assembly*.

+### Automation

+  - [senketsu](https://github.com/AlexSafatli/senketsu): [Plex](https://plex.tv) + [Kodi](https://kodi.tv/) media library CLI tool that leverages [Airtable](https://airtable.com/).
+Written and constantly modified to help manage terabytes of video files I have at home.
+Originally in Python but recently rewritten in Go for better performance and control. *Go*.

 ### Web-Based

-  - [NootBot](https://github.com/AlexSafatli/NootBot): A [Discord](https://discordapp.com) bot for automation and soundboard tomfoolery.
-A relatively mature project that has been hosted and maintained for years. *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.
+  - [NootBot](https://github.com/AlexSafatli/NootBot): A [Discord](https://discordapp.com) bot for automation and sound tomfoolery.
+A relatively mature project that has been hosted and maintained for years.
+A potential candidate for [a rewrite in Go](https://github.com/AlexSafatli/Garrus). *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.

-### Media Server Automation

-  - [senketsu](https://github.com/AlexSafatli/senketsu): [Plex](https://plex.tv) + [Kodi](https://kodi.tv/) media library monitoring and management CLI tool that leverages [Airtable](https://airtable.com/).
-Written and constantly changed to help manage terabytes of video files I have at home. *Go*.

 ### Roleplaying

-  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that simplifies and automates an element of game mechanics present in the GURPS tabletop RPG.
+  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of game mechanics present in the GURPS tabletop RPG.
 Hosted with [Google App Engine](https://cloud.google.com/appengine/docs). *Python*.

 ## Computational Biology